UPTechMX/collabmap/README.md

 12. In the Tiles and cache tab, activate the application / vnd.mapbox-vector-tile option To access go to http: // <installation address> / admin
 u: admin p: root

+# Acknowledgements
+We acknowledge the invaluable support of the World Bank’s Trust Fund for Statistical Capacity Building (TFSCB) in making this project.
+This tool was conceptualized at City Planning Labs.
+The tool was developed by CAPSUS and UPTech and is maintained by a community of developers.